marti201/DontSpam/README.md

 * **Blocked messages look like they were sent successfully for the player who wrote them.
 This way people won't try to circumvent the plugin.**
 * Blocks commands when repeated more than 3 times (customisable)

-More information and download at http://dev.bukkit.org/bukkit-plugins/dontspam/
+More information and download at http://dev.bukkit.org/bukkit-plugins/dontspam/ and https://www.spigotmc.org/resources/dont-spam.26429/